 - to provide, recommend and personalize our products and services to you

-- to respond to feedback, queries or complaints from you
+- to provide technical support and respond to feedback, queries or complaints from you

 - to customise and enhance your experience